chwdt/vanmoof-tools/README.md

 ## Setup / Installation

 You can use a Raspberry Pi, your dusty old Linux Machine or fancy new Stuff like WSL and a Linux Machine (Ubuntu or Debian is fine).
-Sadly macos does not seem to work.

 ```
 apt update
 apt install build-essential gcc-arm-none-eabi binutils-arm-none-eabi
 make
 ```

+On windows, you need to install `mingw32` and the arm-none-eabi compiler toolchain, e.g. gcc 12.3.1 from [arm-eabi toolchains](https://gnutoolchains.com/arm-eabi/), then run `mingw32-make`.

+Sadly macos does not seem to work.
+(Coming soon, hopefully).

 ## unpack